 🦶 Supports the Prevention of Diabetic and Non-Diabetic Foot Ulcers

-👣 Objective: With consideration of strengths and limitations, the client (and/or (if applicable) POAPC*/SDM*/caregiver) will be educated to be able to recognize and change risk behaviours, and to adopt or maintain healthy foot practices.
+With consideration of strengths and limitations, the client (and/or (if applicable) POAPC*/SDM*/caregiver) will be educated to be able to recognize and change risk behaviours, and to adopt or maintain healthy foot practices.
+The key goal of medical foot care is not only to provide treatment but to educate clients, their caregivers, and anyone else involved in their care about the importance of healthy foot practices.
+By recognizing risk behaviors, individuals can take proactive steps to prevent foot problems before they escalate.

 POAPC* = Power of Attorney for Personal Care